gajus/eslint-plugin-jsdoc/README.md

 ##### <code>exemptedBy</code>

 Array of tags (e.g., `['type']`) whose presence on the document block avoids the need for a `@param`.
-Defaults to an empty array.
+Defaults to an array with `inheritdoc`.
+If you set this array, it will overwrite the default, so be sure to add back `inheritdoc` if you wish its presence to cause exemption of the rule.

 <a name="eslint-plugin-jsdoc-rules-require-param-options-23-contexts-7"></a>
 ##### <code>contexts</code>